tbreeze-zengenti/contensis-react-dev/docs/react-starter/routing/4-entry-link-depth.md

 ## Define the Entry Link Depth on each Route

 The `linkDepth` parameter allows you to override the global `linkDepth` for the App on a *specific* route.
 This is great if you need to drill down through various linked entries to access a value however it does bring with it a hit to performance.
-You can mitigate this hit to performance by populating the `field` paramater (see [Managing Large Entries](#managing-large-entries)) for routes with a custom link depth.
+You can mitigate this hit to performance by populating the `field` paramater (see [Optimising Large Entries](/react-starter/advanced/tips/optimising-large-entries)) for routes with a custom link depth.

-If you need to update the link depth on Static Routes see [Fetch Node](#fetch-node)
+If you need to update the link depth on Static Routes see [Fetch Node](#/react-starter/routing/static-routes#fetch-node)